hifihedgehog/node-virtual-gamepads/README.md

 --------
 ### Plug up to 10 virtual gamepads
 The application will automatically plug in a new controller when the web application is launched and unplug it at disconnection.
 10 slots are available so 10 virtual gamepads can be created.
-You can see your current slot on the indicator directly on the vitual gamepad.
+You can see your current slot on the indicator directly on the virtual gamepad.

 ![Virtual gamepad](https://github.com/miroof/node-virtual-gamepads/blob/resources/screenshots/standalone.png?raw=true)